darasus/ai-blog/content/python-the-language-for-database-programming.md

   development to data science.
 The language was developed in the late 1980s by a group of researchers at the Massachusetts Institute of Technology.
 It was conceived as a “better C” - a language that could be used by non-programmers.
+intro: >-
+  Python is an immensely powerful programming language that offers a variety of uses.
+It can be used for almost any task, from small one-off projects to large frameworks for server-side development, web applications, and even mobile apps.
+One area in which Python excels is database programming.
+  In this article, we explain why that’s the case and explore the different ways in which you can use Python for database programming.

+  This blog post is part of our ongoing “Coding in CV” series.
+These shorter articles cover individual technical skills you may want to include in your resume or CV as a programmer or software developer - or indeed as anything with a computer in it!
+We look at everything from Java to cryptography and beyond.
 ---

 ## What is Python?